 Fibromyalgia has no known cure, but there are many prescription medications that can address your symptoms.
 Your doctor will explain your medication options to you and will find the best option for you.

-Three prescription medications are FDA-approved to treat fibromyalgia: pregabalin (Lyrica), duloxetine (Cymbalta), and milnacipran (Savella).
+Three prescription medications are FDA-approved to treat fibromyalgia: pregabalin (Lyrica), duloxetine (Cymbalta, others), and milnacipran (Savella).

 Lyrica is an anti-epileptic, and Cymbalta and Savella are anti-depressants.
 However, these medications are not your only options for treating fibromyalgia—there are a variety of medications that can treat your symptoms.